 Permit detail Recommendation

 Permit preamble No change

 Amend condition 1 and 5 Amend permit condition 1 to read as follows: Before the development or use starts, two (2) copies of amended plans (at least A1 size plans) drawn to scale and dimensioned, must be submitted to the Responsible Authority for approval.
 No buildings or works must be commenced until the plan/s have been approved and endorsed by the Responsible Authority.
 The endorsed copy of the plan/s forms part of this permit.
-The plans must be in accordance with the plans submitted with the application but modified to show:
+The plans must be in accordance with the plans submitted with the application but modified to show: 1.1 The number of patrons restricted to a maximum of: 310 patrons Monday to Thursday 9am to 6pm and Friday to Sunday 9am-5pm; 483 patrons Monday to Thursday 6pm to 12am; and 619 patrons Friday to Sunday 5pm to 12am.

-2. The Patron Management Plan amended to include that for all functions: • Two licensed and registered security guards are employed for the first 100 patrons One security guard is employed for each 100 patrons thereafter, or part thereof • Two security guards are employed to patrol the carpark, from one hour prior and 30 minutes after a function, to monitor and direct safe parking and visitor dispersal.
+The Patron Management Plan amended to include that for all functions: Two licensed and registered security guards are employed for the first 100 patrons One security guard is employed for each 100 patrons thereafter, or part thereof Two security guards are employed to patrol the carpark, from one hour prior and 30 minutes after a function, to monitor and direct safe parking and visitor dispersal.
 All to the satisfaction of the Responsible Authority.
 Amend permit condition 5 to read as follows: Not more than; -310 patrons Mon-Thurs 9am to 6pm and Fri-Sun 9am to 5pm -483 patrons Mon-Thurs 6pm to 12am -619 patrons Fri-Sun 5pm to 12am. shall be present on the premises at any one time, unless with the written consent of the Responsible Authority.
 Endorsed plans Amend to reflect the above patron numbers.
 The applicant is required to amend the plans as per condition 1 before they are endorsed under this amended permit.
 Permit notes No changes